Not only is there an airport by the Las Vegas Strip, there is an airport ON the Las Vegas Strip.

 In fact, the airport was on the Strip before the Strip was the Strip.
 (If that makes sense).

-The original airport at the site where McCarran is now, was originally called Alamo Field.
+The original airport at the site where Harry Reid International is now, was originally called Alamo Field.
 It opened in 1942.
 By contrast, the Flamingo Hotel and Casino, one of the first casinos on the Las Vegas Strip, opened 4 years later, in December of 1946.

 Las Vegas Airport Facts

-McCarran International Airport is the ninth busiest airport in the United States.
-Each year, it sees over 41 million passengers, (57% of whom are hungover).
+- Harry Reid International Airport is now the seventh busiest airport in the United States.
+Each year, it sees over 40 million passengers, (57% of whom are hungover).

-According to official statistics from the Clark County Department of Aviation, 44% of all flights in and out of McCarran are Southwest Airlines flights.
-Second is Delta, followed by United, American Airlines then Spirit.
+- According to official statistics from the Clark County Department of Aviation, 44% of all flights in and out of Harry Reid Airport are Southwest Airlines flights.
+Second is Spirit, followed by American Airlines then Frontier.

 Other Airports Near Las Vegas